 - To cut the acidity, add a teaspoon of sugar to sweeten it up a little.

-- With chips: Serve as an appetizer with crispy tortilla chips.
+- With chips: Serve as an appetizer with this salsa verde recipe and crispy tortilla chips.

 - Salad: As a salad topper for my favorite taco salad or BBQ chicken salad.

 - Tacos: Grab a flour tortilla and add some taco meat and a few spoonful’s of salsa.
 Or even add some to your favorite breakfast tacos.